Skip to main content

 API Access

-To get started with the API, your Customer Success Manager can provide you with your API authorization key.
+To get started with the API, reach out to your Customer Success Manager or our Support team to get your API authorization key.

-πŸ“ NOTE: Uscreen API access is available to customers on our UscreenPlus.
+πŸ“ NOTE: Uscreen API access is available to stores on UscreenPlus.
 If you're not currently on the Plus plan yet but need API access, you can reach out to sales@uscreen.tv to discuss upgrade options.

 Publisher API Documentation